 Indication of registration/deregistration per (DNN, S-NSSAI) indicates to the BSF to report when the first SM policy association is established and when the last SM policy association is terminated to the same (DNN, S-NSSAI) combination.

-NOTE 2: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for a PDU Session and PCF for a UE.
+NOTE 2: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for the PDU Session and PCF for the UE.
 This may or may not require providing the BSF additional input parameter(s).

 Outputs, Required: When the subscription is accepted: Subscription Correlation ID.